Need a fresh idea for a night out in Columbus? We’ve got a date-night plan for each of these 8 great Columbus districts!

 4th STREET – Columbus’s newest district, on the south end of downtown also might be it’s most eclectic, with gourmet hot dogs, old school video games and killer margaritas all residing within a half block of each other.
 Soak in the swanky 50s vibe and a dirty martini at Little Palace, then head one door down for a plate of delicious tacos at El Camino.
 Wrap up your night playing classic arcade games like Ms. Pacman at 16 Bit Bar.

 ARENA DISTRICT - Depending on the time of year, you’ll find yourself in the Arena District for a concert at the Express Live!, a baseball game at Huntington Park or a hockey match at Nationwide Arena.
-Grab a beer at R Bar (the official Blue Jackets hangout) get dinner at the Three-Legged Mare, then walk a block north to Park Street for a night of dancing.
+Grab a beer at R Bar (the official Blue Jackets hangout), then walk a block north to Park Street for a night of dancing.

 FRANKLINTON – This district may be up-and-coming from a nightlife perspective but it’s actually the birthplace of Columbus, more than 200 years ago.
 Start your evening with a local beer at Land-Grant, then check out the indie art scene at 400 W. Rich Street.
 Cap your night with dinner and drinks at hot-spot Strongwater Food & Spirits.